-When establishing the original budget, the Town budgeted revenues and transfers in totaling \$62.0 million.
-This revenue budget decreased to \$61.0 in the final budget as the Town voted to use \$1.6 million in free cash to reduce the tax rate.
-Actual revenues, in total, exceeded budget estimates by \$683,000.
-Contributing to the actual revenue results was the collection of past due real estate and personal property tax revenues, including penalties and interest, which were \$360,000 more than budget.
-Building permits also exceeded revenue estimates by \$259,000.
+When establishing the original budget, the Town budgeted revenues and transfers in totaling \$69.6 million.
+This revenue budget decreased to \$1.4 million in the final budget as the Town voted to use \$1.3 million in free cash to reduce the tax rate.
+Actual revenues, in total, exceeded budget estimates by \$1.5 million.
+This was due to conservative budgeting and higher than anticipated investment income which exceeded budgeted amounts by \$1.4 million.
+Actual collections of real estate and property taxes were roughly 99% of the budgeted revenue which is consistent with historical collection rates.
+The Town also realized tax lien collections of \$48,000 that were unbudgeted.